essans/RasPi/docs/source/readthedocs.rst

 Make any refinements to the docs via github editing and then when ready navigate to www.readthedocs.org, login, and go to the projects `dashboard <https://readthedocs.org/dashboard/>`_ and click on "import a project" button.
 Select the repo that should be listed on the dashboard.

 Once built the online docs are visible on https://raspi-recipes.readthedocs.io

+The docs do not need to be re-built everytime a change is made as the updates can be made directly in ``/docs/source/`` aread of the the github repo.